LudekCizinsky/pl-stream-local/README.md

 ```

 To check the output, follow the similar steps as in the previous section.

+## Todo

+Here are the possible improvements:

+- [ ] Add better logging including time it takes to execute particular parts
+- [ ] Figure out how to better save the results - better naming of the files
+- [ ] Figure out how to use all available cores

 ## Bug report
 If you have encountered any problem, please report an issue.